-Below we’ll tell you everything you’ll need to know about the product, available companies, and rates you can expect to pay.
+Below we’ll tell you everything you’ll need to know about the product, available life insurance companies, and rates you can expect to pay.

 Return of premium life insurance is a type of coverage that will return the premiums that were paid in for the coverage if the insured on the policy survives throughout the entire “term,” or time period, of the policy.

 When an individual purchases a term life insurance policy, the coverage will typically range from between 5 and 30 years.
-The premium that is due for this coverage is based on the insured’s age and health status at the time that he or she applies for the policy.
+The premium is based on the insured’s age and health status at the time that he or she applies for the policy.

 In fact, one of the most common reasons people won’t buy another insurance policy is because they paid for the first one, and when the term was over, they thought about all the money they could have “saved” by not having an insurance plan in place.